justarrived/just_match_api/README.md

 Welcome to the official API backend for the Just Arrived matching service.

-The API is designed to be consumed by multiple clients and the goal is that it should easy to implement a client (Web/Android/iOS etc..).

 The API tries to follow the [JsonApi 1.0](http://jsonapi.org/) standard, but sill a long way from completely compliant.
 Please feel free to report any violations.

 :warning: _Note_: The project is still in an early stage and drastic changes to the API can and will be made at any time.
 If your thinking of doing a larger contribution please open an issue so it can be discussed.